 3. For those below the above reference, we recommend that before randomly consuming any supplement, a Comprehensive Micronutrient Intracellular Blood Test (Spectracell Labs) should be completed to determine if one has any nutritional deficiencies.
-This test should be done after a minimum of 2 months with no supplements for optimum results.
+This test should be done after at least two months with no supplements for optimum results.

 Once it is determined a true nutrient deficiency exists, it is recommended that one consume raw plant foods that contain these nutrients.
-After 4 months we recommend having a follow-up test done.
-If the results still show the same low nutrient levels, and those foods were consumed, then whole food supplements can be a good temporary bridge option while evaluating the root cause.
+After four months, we recommend having a follow-up test done.
+If the results still show the same low nutrient levels, and those foods were consumed, then whole food supplements can be an excellent temporary bridge option while evaluating the root cause.

-Supplements should always be “whole food” not synthetic.
-Approximately 95-97% of all supplements on the market today are artificial.
+Supplements should always be “whole food,” not synthetic.
+Unfortunately, approximately 95-97% of all supplements today are artificial.
 Synthetic nutrients are produced artificially in industrial processes and are commonly made from chemical ingredients such as coal tar and turpentine.
-Synthetic nutrients do not include “whole food supplements,” which are made from concentrated, dehydrated whole foods.
+Synthetic nutrients do not include “whole food supplements,” made from concentrated, dehydrated whole foods.

-To figure out if your supplement is synthetic, check the label.
+If your supplement is synthetic, you can check the label.
 Whole food supplement sources are labeled as made from 100% plants and do not include the word natural.
 They will also cost much more than the synthetic versions.

-Supplements that list nutrients individually, such as vitamin C use chemical names like ascorbic acid, are most certainly synthetic.
-Ascorbic acid is not Vitamin C. For example, the disease scurvy is caused by a deficiency of Vitamin C. Taking even high amounts of ascorbic acid does not cure it, however, consuming an orange, lemon or lime does.
+Supplements that list nutrients individually, such as vitamin C use chemical names like ascorbic acid and are most undoubtedly synthetic.
+Ascorbic acid is not Vitamin C. For example, scurvy disease is caused by a deficiency of Vitamin C. Taking even high amounts of ascorbic acid does not cure it; however, consuming an orange, lemon, or lime does.

-However, if you are truly lacking in a specific nutrient, and you know for sure via intracellular blood tests, then taking a whole food supplement can be beneficial.
+However, taking a whole food supplement can be beneficial if you genuinely lack a specific nutrient, and you know for sure via intracellular blood tests.

-Supplements should be looked at “as additions to not in place of” and should only be used as a last resort.
+Supplements should be considered “as additions to not in place of” and used only as a last resort.

-Raw Living Spirulina is the optimal bridge for the nutrient deficiencies in today’s food.
+Raw Living Spirulina is the optimal bridge for nutrient deficiencies in today’s food.